 - i.
-A carport must be set back at least twenty (20) feet from any front lot line. - ii.
-Where an improved alley is available, carport access must take place from the alley. - iii.
-A carport is limited to fifteen (15) feet in height and a width and depth of no more than 24 feet. - iv.
-A carport must be setback a minimum of three(3) feet from any side or rear lot line unless constructed of fireproof materials.
+A CARPORT must be set back at least 20 feet from any FRONT LOT LINE. - ii.
+Where an improved ALLEY is available, vehicular ACCESS to the CARPORT must take place from the ALLEY. - iii.
+A CARPORT may be a maximum of fifteen (15) feet in height and no more than twenty-four (24) feet in width and depth. - iv.
+A CARPORT must be set-back a minimum of three (3) feet from any side or REAR LOT LINE unless constructed of fireproof materials.

 e.
-Chicken Coop (Hen House) A structure for the keeping of chickens, with nest boxes for egg-laying and perches where the birds can sleep.
+Chicken Coop (Hen House)

+A structure for the keeping of CHICKENS, with nest boxes for egg-laying and perches where the birds can sleep.
 The following standards apply:

-- i.
-Chicken coops are not permitted within twenty (20) feet of a front lot line. - f.
+i.
+Chicken coops are not permitted within twenty (20) feet of a FRONT LOT LINE.

+f.
 Cold Frame

-An unheated outdoor structure built close to the ground, typically consisting of, but not limited to, a wooden or concrete frame and a top of grass or clear plastic used for protecting seedlings and plants from cold weather.
+An unheated outdoor STRUCTURE built close to the ground, typically consisting of, but not limited to, a wooden or concrete frame and a top of grass or clear plastic used for protecting seedlings and plants from cold weather.
 The following standards apply:

-- i.
-Cold frames are not permitted to exceed six and one-half (6.5) feet in height. - ii.
-Any plastic covering of a cold frame must be removed and stored when plant cultivation is not in process. - g.
+- Cold frames are not permitted to exceed six and one-half (6.5) feet in height. - ii.
+Any plastic covering of a cold frame must be removed and stored when plant cultivation is not in process.

+g.
 Compost Bin